catherinetkl/Programming-knowledgehut/programming-fundamentals/java.md

  </thead>
  <tbody>
   <tr>
-   <td>Logger</td><td>Logger object is used to log messages for a specific system or application component.</td>
+   <td>Logger</td><td>Logger object is used to log messages for a specific system or application component.
+Main entity that an application uses to make logging calls to capture log records to the appropriate handler.</td>
   </tr>
   <tr>
-   <td>LogRecord</td><td>Log records are used to pass logging requests between the logging framework and individual log handlers.</td>
+   <td>LogRecord</td><td>Log records (Logging event is an entity) are used to pass logging requests between the logging framework and individual log handlers that are responsible for log shaping.</td>
   </tr>
   <tr>
    <td>Handler</td><td>Handlers exports Log records objects to a variety of destinations, including memory, output streams, consoles, files and sockets.
 A variety of handler subclasses exist for this purpose.
-Additional handlers may be developed by third parties and delivered on top of the core platform.</td>
+Additional handlers may be developed by third parties and delivered on top of the core platform.
+Log object is usually used for a single class or a single component to provide context bound to a specific use case.</td>
   </tr>
   <tr>
    <td>Level</td><td>Level defines a set of standards, lodging levels that can be used to control logging output.
 Programs can be configured to output logging for some levels while ignoring output for others.</td>